keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 Run unit tests for your data pipelines with `pytest`, a testing framework for Python.
 When you run this command, the Astro CLI creates a local Python environment that includes your DAG code, dependencies, and Astronomer Certified Docker image.
 The CLI then runs any pytests in the `tests` directory of your Astro project and shows you the results of those tests in your terminal.

-For more information on this functionality, see [Test and Troubleshoot Locally](test-and-troubleshoot-locally.md).

 ### Usage

 `astro dev pytest` to run specfic Pytests on your DAGs.
 Use `astro dev pytest <pytest-filepath>` to specify a specific test.